 Scores of residents died in a catastrophic flood.
 Entire swaths of neighborhoods in the Tar Heel State's largest mountain city were annihilated by floodwaters, including thousands of homes and businesses.

-"It's a catastrophic occurrence," said Cantor-Fahrer, who grew up in Bay Shore and lived in Syosset before moving to the city's neighborhood of West Asheville, in North Carolina's Blue Ridge Mountains, 28 years ago.
+"It's a catastrophic occurrence," said Cantor-Fahrer, who grew up in Bay Shore and lived in Syosset before moving to the city's neighborhood of West Asheville, in the Blue Ridge Mountains, 28 years ago.
 "It's a 1-in-1,000-year flood.
 And we won't really know the whole devastation until the river goes down."

 The Federal Emergency Management Agency reported Tuesday it had delivered roughly 1 million liters of water and more than 600,000 meals to North Carolina residents.

-But Cantor-Fahrer had been without running water since Friday and was using 65-gallon rain barrels to wash dishes and flush the toilet.
+But Cantor-Fahrer said she had been without running water since Friday and was using 65-gallon rain barrels to wash dishes and flush the toilet.
 Water pipes, she said, are broken across the city but utility workers are unable to repair them because most of the infrastructure is still under water.

 Flooding in Asheville, North Carolina, was catastrophic after Hurricane Helene...